Jewish people and organisations are marked in red.

 Codevilla argued that Pollard had been right to pass US classified material to Israel, because of the threat posed by Saddam Hussein.
 Days later, two members of the Netanyahu cabinet contacted Vice President Al Gore, demanding Pollard's release.

-Netanyahu and Blair demands for war on Iraq in November 1998, President Clinton, under the impeachment onslaught, led by the Mellon-Scaife funded apparatus (who had bankrolled the preparation of the 1996 document) finally caved in and authorized Operation Desert Fox in December 1998...
+After again rejecting the Netanyahu and Blair demands for war on Iraq in November 1998, President Clinton, under the impeachment onslaught, led by the Mellon-Scaife funded apparatus (who had bankrolled the preparation of the 1996 document) finally caved in and authorized Operation Desert Fox in December 1998...
 But the 70 days of bombardment did not eliminate the Saddam Hussein regime, and the issue remained dormant for the next three years ... until Sept.
 11, 2001.

 Within moments of the 9/11 attack on Washington and New York, the same American networks who had designed the Netanyahu foreign policy were on the warpath, demanding that President Bush go to war against Iraq, despite the fact that, to this day, there is no plausible evidence linking Iraq to the September 2001 attacks.